What we do

 The Hoylake 10k Fun Run is organised annually by the club as part of its fundraising activities to help with the upkeep of the resource.

-To find out the latest happenings at the club, see the News page.
+To find out the latest happenings at the club and details of other runs in the area, see the News page.